tigershan1130/Auto-Target-Aim-Estimation-In-UE4/README.md

 Using Kalman Filter/Least Square to Estimate Target to aim ahead.

 The plugin includes:
-- Perlin Noise added on real position to Fake Measurement Poistion, you can adjust frequence to slow down the offset.
+- Perlin Noise added on real position to Fake Measurement Position, you can adjust frequency to slow down the offset.
-- KalmanFilter and Least Sqaure filter algorithm to esimate target position ahead based on Fake Measurement Position.
+- KalmanFilter and Least Square Regression algorithm to esimate target position ahead based on Fake Measurement Position.

 Measurement-Position: Red Point
 Kalman Filter: Blue Point